monsoonmaelstrom/book2/book2.md

 “Doesn’t everyone?”

-“No,” Liam answers before rolling and pinning me beneath him.
+“No,” Liam answers, before rolling and pinning me beneath him.
 “This, for instance, makes me feel much more alive than possibly dying does.”

 I arch into him.
 “This makes me feel pretty alive too.
 It’s just… I need both, I guess.
 The way my heart races when I’m in bed with you is totally different than the way it pounds when I’m jumping across buildings or climbing something really high.
-I need both equally or I feel like something is missing,” I explain, running my hands over his chest.
+I need both equally, or I feel like something is missing,” I explain, running my hands over his chest.

 “I know,” Liam says, then kisses me softly.
 “I know who you are, Hazel.
-Shall we go out then?
+Shall we go out?
 We can see who follows us.”

 “Could be dangerous,” I whisper.